cocos/cocos-docs/en/asset/model/mesh.md

 ### LOD

-The mesh importer will automatically take sub-meshes end with _lodN as a LOD node, if none, you can use the auto LOD by check the LOD check box.
+The mesh importer will automatically take sub-meshes end with _lodN as a LOD node, if none, you can use the auto LOD by checking the LOD check box.

 For more, please refer to [Level Of Details](../../editor/rendering/lod.md)。